sdesalas/fusspot/README.md

 grid.certain('first junction', 'turn left');
 grid.likely('second junction', 'turn right');
-grid.predict('first junction'); // most likely 'turn left' grid.predict('second junction'); // probably 'turn right', but may turn left or do nothing.
+grid.predict('first junction'); // most likely 'turn left' grid.predict('second junction'); // probably 'turn right', but may turn left or do nothing
+// Note that the result of the last 2 calls will become reinforce with each use.
 ```

 While this is sufficient for very simplistic scenarios, more complex scenarios (think: time-series input from analog sensors) require inputs to be turned into vectors so that the engine is called with the vector signature covering a whole list of similar inputs rather than each individual one, I am currently doing this separately but might incorporate the process into this algorithm if I think it makes sense.